 Our Penobscot Valley Branch is celebrating its 95th birthday!
 We have a variety of programs planned which further the mission of AAUW including women’s economic equality and diversity.
 In addition to our programs, we also enjoy each other’s ideas and conversation at our annual January brunch, “pizza and politics” dinners, and annual meeting.
 Please visit the projects and programs pages for further activities.
 As you know, some of these may have to be changed or postponed.

-To promote women’s economic equality, AAUW has developed an online salary negotiation program, Work Smart
+To promote women’s economic equality, AAUW has developed a free online salary negotiation program!!
+Click here:

 Apply for National AAUW Scholarships now!